 The compressor is the heart of the cooling function of heating, ventilation and air conditioning (HVAC) systems.
-The air conditioner component of a building's HVAC system essentially is a type of refrigerator that cools and dehumidifies the air in the building, ensuring thermal comfort for the occupants.
+The air conditioner component in your HVAC system essentially is a type of refrigerator that cools and dehumidifies the air in the building, keep you cool and comfortable.
+All air conditioners, including window air conditioners and portable air conditioners, have compressors, which help with the heat transfer to cool your home.
 Most HVAC compressors look like a black box with lines running to and from it.

 Air Conditioning Cycle